daviddennis/file_upload/README.md

 file into memory.
 The post-upload screen will display whether the upload was successful or not.

-In an ideal project the upload would kick off a Celery task that would process the file separately and periodically report back details on parsing success/failure which would be relayed via AJAX calls back to the user.
+In an ideal design the upload would kick off a Celery task that would process the file separately and periodically report back details on parsing success/failure which would be relayed via AJAX calls back to the user.
 For large TSV's the file would be split up and parts would be dispatched to